 - Actively publicize the event.
 Word of mouth often doesn’t work in small groups, much less for a festival or event.
 Broadcast emails only do so much.
 Put out complete, accurate information in as many different methods as possible.
 Most newspapers will take event print and online ads for free.
 Likewise radio and TV stations.
 Use webpages, flyers, TV, radio, newspapers, send a rep to pitch your festival to other groups, letters, email, and whatever else will work in your area.

 - Consider charging an attendance fee to at least cover facility rental.
 Do not let the financial health of the entire festival ride on vendors, who may not even break even if turnout is low.
 (Then they won’t return in following years.)
 Likewise, volunteers that pay out of their pocket for the event won’t return for many future events.
 If someone can’t pay a minimal fee to go to attend an event, they could contribute by volunteering, donating food for a food closet, etc. (People feel more connected with an event if they are asked to contribute in some way to it.)
-You can admit children free to cut down on cost to families, and the like.
+You can admit children free to cut down on cost to families, or cut down on expensive music acts or presenters.
 If organizers don’t want to charge an attendance fee, other methods of paying for costs- including other fund raising events or donations- can be used.
-Just be sure that the issue of paying for costs needs is directly addressed.
+Covering costs out of your own pocket, and not adjusting fees with increasing costs is unwise.
+Be sure that these issues are directly addressed.

 VOLUNTEER RELATED ISSUES